 - The location of the Veterans Administration Benefits Offices, located regionally

-Receiving Aid and Attendance benefits may cause you to be unable to qualify for other governmental benefits such as Medicaid unless planned for properly.
-Your planner must be well versed in VA and Medicaid planning or you may be creating a larger problem for the future.
+Receiving Aid and Attendance benefits may cause you to be unable to qualify for other government benefits such as Medicaid unless planned for properly.
+Your planner must be well versed in VA and Medicaid planning.
+Otherwise, you may be creating a larger problem for the future.
 Contact Preferred Private Care for the proper way to plan, so the decision must be made wisely.

 Long Term Care Insurance

-Home care services may be covered under a long term care insurance policy, if the needs specified by the insurance company are met.
+Home care services may be covered under a long-term care insurance policy if the needs specified by the insurance company are met.
 Long Term Care insurance will help to pay for costs that private health insurance does not cover.
-Let Preferred Private Care assist you or a family member with determining your Long Term Care eligibility, filing your claim, submitting weekly care logs, invoicing, and any other documentation required for reimbursement.
+Let Preferred Private Care assist you or a family member determine your Long-Term Care eligibility, filing your claim, submitting weekly care logs, invoicing, and any other documentation required for reimbursement.

 - AIG Insurance

 - American Fidelity & Liberty Insurance

 - American General Life

 - Aviva Insurance

 - Bankers Life